15 German Restaurant Phrases to Dine Like a Local from Start to Finish

 13. Sonst noch etwas? ([Would you like] anything else?)

 Nachtisch (dessert), maybe?

-This is very formal and you may not hear it often.
 A simple Entschuldigung (excuse me) also works well.
 But anything is better than snapping your fingers or clapping your hands!

 Inevitably you’re going to run into situations not covered by these handy 15 sentences.
 Don’t panic.
 Dining in public is an intuitive exercise, and even if the waiter doesn’t know English, some hand-pointing and incessant smiling will always get you through.
 Just sit back, relax and enjoy your meal.

 As they say in Germany, Guten Appetit!
 (Enjoy your meal!)

 And One More Thing...